 In my own work beginning in 1994, I found the need to respect people as obvious almost from the start, in part by simply recognizing that workers will not participate in kaizen if it costs them their job.
 Also, sensei from Shingijutsu taught us, on day 1, the importance of respecting people because workers are the wellspring of ideas and action.
 My understanding of “Respect for People” has evolved greatly over time and has been central to my work and to my understanding of continuous improvement and flow.
 And I soon recognized the need for a different approach to leadership, one that respected people and which results in improved creativity and information flow.
 You can read about that here (click here to read a more comprehensive explanation of what it means to lead with respect).
 Remarkably, “Lean leadership” did not become a specific item of interest within the Lean community until 2007.

 James Womack spent time with Shingijutsu sensei in the early 1990s and should have learned about “Respect for People.”
-He should also have learned this from the research that he did for the books The Machine that Changed the World and Lean Thinking – specifically, the 1983 book Toyota Production System by Yasuhiro Monden and numerous other sources, including people at NUMMI and Toyota, as well as sources dating back to the earliest days of industrial engineering upon which TPS is based (see paper by Morris Cooke and book by Lillian Gilbreth).
+He should also have learned this from the research that he did for the books The Machine that Changed the World and Lean Thinking – specifically, the 1983 book Toyota Production System by Yasuhiro Monden and numerous other sources, including workers, sensei, and executives at NUMMI and Toyota, as well as sources dating back to the earliest days of industrial engineering upon which TPS is based (see paper by Morris Cooke and book by Lillian Gilbreth).
 Both Womack and Jones should have learned about “Respect for People” from their MIT research associate John Krafcik, a former NUMMI employee and who coined the term “lean,” and a few years later from their close colleague John Shook, a Toyota and NUMMI veteran.
 But, apparently, they did not.

 Note also that any talk of flow – material and information flow – absent “Respect for People” is akin to trying to make bread without water.
 It is a major error both in understanding of TPS and in Lean advocacy to think that flow can be achieved without “Respect for People.”
 Flow cannot be disconnected from “Respect for People.”